 - Accepted video file types are .mp2

-- The submitter is responsible for observing appropriate copyrights for all images and audio
+- The submitter is responsible for observing appropriate copyrights for all images, video, and audio

-- Three weeks is normally enough time to get the word out.
+- Three weeks is normally enough time to get the word out about events.
 Four weeks might be too much.

 - Keep it simple!
 Too many images or too much text may distract more than add to a flyer and may turn people off immediately.